 North Carolina Stabilized Construction Entrance

-North Carolina places a high value on the various natural resources including the surface waters contained in the rivers, lakes and coastal zones.
-Various federal and state programs are in place to ensure that pollution sources from construction and industrial sites do not degrade the water quality or threaten the natural ecosystem.
+North Carolina places a high value on its natural resources, including rivers, lakes, and coastal waters.
+Federal and state programs collaborate to prevent pollution sources from construction and industrial activities from degrading water quality or harming local ecosystems.

 North Carolina Department of Environmental Quality

-The North Carolina Department of Environmental Quality (DEQ) is the lead stewardship agency for the protection of North Carolina's natural resources.
-The organization administers regulatory programs designed to protect natural resources through various divisions focused on air quality, marine fisheries, waste management, and water resources.
-To protect surface waters, the Department of Environmental Quality administers the NPDES permit program under the Clean Water Act.
-The North Carolina DEQ offers technical assistance to businesses, farmers, local governments, and the public as they plan and prepare for construction, industrial or municipal operations.
-The Federal EPA issues NPDES permits within tribal lands of the Eastern Band of Cherokee Indians.
+The North Carolina Department of Environmental Quality (DEQ) is the lead agency responsible for protecting the state’s natural resources.
+DEQ administers regulatory programs through divisions that address air quality, marine fisheries, waste management, and water resources.
+To protect surface waters, DEQ administers the National Pollutant Discharge Elimination System (NPDES) program under the Clean Water Act for most areas within the state.
+For sites located within the tribal lands of the Eastern Band of Cherokee Indians, the United States Environmental Protection Agency remains the NPDES permitting authority.

 FODS Track out Control Mats